Last updated on July 18th, 2022 at 03:26 pm

 Uh, no. It never occurred to me to ask about anything like that, and no one’s ever suggested it to me.
 I mean, I’ve heard of it, and as a coach, I’ve seen it in other people–I just never applied it to myself.

 Doc raised her eyebrows in surprise and said, “It looks to me like you have adopted executive function deficits as a strategy to avoid success.
 You have all the classic symptoms of fear of success.
 Any idea why?”

 Whereupon, to my complete surprise and embarrassment, I burst into tears.
 Because it was the first time anyone had ever asked me the right question.

-I’ve been asked questions like, “What’s wrong with you?” and “Why are you so lazy?” and “What were you thinking?” and “Where is your head?” and “Why are you not living up to your potential?”
+I’ve been asked questions like, “What’s wrong with you?”
+“Why are you so lazy?”
+“What were you thinking?”
+“Where is your head?” and “Why are you not living up to your potential?”
 Lots of questions like that.
 I’ve just never been asked why I might be avoiding success.
 Yet when she asked me that question, I instantly knew the answer.